NeuralTrust/docs.neuraltrust.ai/docs/trustgate/getting-started/step-by-step/load-balancing.md

 - **Priority**: Determines target selection order (lower numbers = higher priority)
 - **Protocol**: Supports HTTP/HTTPS
 - **Host/Port**: Target service endpoint
+- **Path**: Target service path

 ### Payload Transformation

-When using multiple providers in an upstream, you need to include fields that cover all providers in your request.
+When using multiple AI providers in an upstream, you need to include fields that cover all providers in your request.
 The gateway will automatically transform the request for the selected provider.

 For example, when load balancing between OpenAI and Anthropic: